 Depending on the market the investment property for sale by owner is located, owner financing may go by a different name.

-The terms seller financing, owner carryback, owner will carry, carrying the note, and owner carried financing are all used to describe owner financing.
-In some regions, owner financing is referred to as a ‘land contract,’ even if the property being sold is a building versus commercial land for sale by owner.
+The terms seller financing, owner carryback, owner will carry, carrying the note, commercial owner financing and owner carried financing are all used to describe owner financing.
+In some regions, owner financing is referred to as a ‘land contract,’ even if the property in question is a building versus commercial land for sale by an owner.

 Pros and Cons of Owner Financing

 There are several benefits and potential drawbacks to buyers and sellers who agree to owner financing: